 Building a sales team?
-A good place to start is by learning the different sales job titles and what responsibilities are generally associated with each role.
-The number of sales positions that you choose to offer at your business will depend on the size of your organization as well as the number of services or products you offer.
-Some of these sales jobs will be more common than others, but this list is a good starting point for understanding exactly what roles are needed at your company.
+A good place to start is learning the different sales job titles and what responsibilities are generally associated with each role.
+The number of sales positions that you offer at your business will depend on the size of your organization and the number of services or products you sell.
+Some of these sales jobs are more common than others, but this list is a good starting point for understanding exactly what roles are needed at your company.

-[Read more: What Is the Difference Between Sales and Marketing And Why You Need to Know]
+[Read more: The Difference Between Sales and Marketing, and Why You Need to Know]

 Director of sales

 At a small business, the director of sales is usually the most senior-level salesperson.
-Large enterprises will sometimes have a vice president of sales or a chief sales officer who sits above the director of sales in the hierarchy.
+Large enterprises sometimes have a vice president of sales or a chief sales officer who sits above the sales director in the company hierarchy.

 [Read more: Executive Job Titles: What Do They Mean?]